How to Become a Police Officer – In 9 Easy Steps

 Licensing & Certification

-Law enforcement licensing requirements are deemed at the state, not Federal level.
+Law enforcement licensing requirements are set at the state, not the Federal level.

 Most states don’t require police officers to hold a license, but some are passing laws requiring police licensure.